You want to change your habits?

 And if your only motivation to workout is to impress the girls on the beach, so what?
 As long as it works for you, it’s good.

 Support is important.
 Because if it were easy, you would have changed your habits already.

 - Ask your family & friends to support and cheer you on.

 - Get a habit change partner (for example if both of you want to quit smoking or pick up running together).

 - Join a support group.

 - Join a sports team (if your habit change is sports related).

-- Put up reminders everywhere (Post It Notes, change the background and screensavers of your PC and phone, have a motivational password).
+- Put reminders everywhere (put Post-it notes everywhere, change the background and screensavers of your phone, have a motivational password).

 - Get rid of your old crutches (You want to eat healthier?
 Go through your home and throw everything away that is unhealthy).

 Write down a plan and what you will do if X occurs.